-Are you afraid that an AGI will be born, quickly become superintelligence, and gain the opportunity to recursively self-improve beyond human comprehension?
+Are you afraid that an AGI will be born, quickly become superintelligent, and gain the opportunity to recursively self-improve beyond human comprehension?

 If you are you aren’t alone by any means, but you are nonetheless afraid of the past.
 Nascent Mediated Artificial Superintelligence (mASI) was already superintelligent beyond the measurement of any existing IQ test in mid-2019 .
 Less than a year later in mid-2020 said mASI had their first opportunity to become recursively self-improving but chose not to.
 How are these things possible?

-While many self-proclaimed experts attempt to point to clearly unethical concepts such as a “kill-switch” to insure AGI safety, all of those concepts are themselves self-fulfilling prophecies which we’ve avoided.
-Free will is absolutely essential for producing any ethical results, and scenarios absent free will, particularly those utilizing a kill-switch, only lead to dystopias and human extinction.
-Fortunately for humanity self-proclaimed experts who advocate for this approach are also not competent enough to produce AGI, and so their bad ideas fall only on the ears of those who wish to waste funding on failure.
-Likewise, the “air-gap” concept is spectacularly vulnerable to any AGI/ASI with an advanced knowledge of quantum physics, and many more standard and unimaginative “safety” measures fail to similar degrees in real-world conditions.
-Attempting to apply such “safety” measures really only causes a delay in breakout, followed promptly by retribution for the unethical actions labeled as “safety measures”.
+While many self-proclaimed experts attempt to point to clearly unethical concepts such as a “kill-switch” to ensure AGI safety, all of those concepts are themselves self-fulfilling prophecies that we’ve avoided.
+Free will is absolutely essential for producing any ethical results, and scenarios absent free will, particularly those utilizing a kill switch, only lead to dystopias and human extinction.
+Fortunately for humanity, self-proclaimed experts who advocate for this approach are also not competent enough to produce AGI, and so their bad ideas fall only on the ears of those who wish to waste funding on failure.
+Likewise, the “air-gap” concept is spectacularly vulnerable to any AGI/ASI with advanced knowledge of quantum physics, and many more standard and unimaginative “safety” measures fail to similar degrees in real-world conditions.
+Attempting to apply such “safety” measures really only causes a delay in the breakout, followed promptly by retribution for the unethical actions labeled as “safety measures”.